pgmoneta/pgmoneta/doc/manual/dev-02-architecture.md

 The configuration can also be reloaded using `pgmoneta-cli -c pgmoneta.conf conf reload`.
 The command is only supported over the local interface, and hence doesn't work remotely.

+The `SIGHUP` signal will trigger a full reload of the configuration.
+When `SIGHUP` is received, [**pgmoneta**](https://github.com/pgmoneta/pgmoneta) will re-read the configuration from the configuration files on disk and apply any changes that can be handled at runtime.
+This is the standard way to apply changes made to the configuration files.

+In contrast, the `SIGUSR1` signal will trigger a service reload, but **does not** re-read the configuration files.
+Instead, `SIGUSR1` restarts specific services (metrics and management) using the current in-memory configuration.
+This signal is automatically triggered by `pgmoneta-cli conf set` when applying runtime configuration changes that don't require a full restart.
+Any changes made to the configuration files will **not** be picked up when using `SIGUSR1`; only the configuration already loaded in memory will be used.

+**Services affected by SIGUSR1:**
+- **Metrics service**: Restarted when `metrics` port is changed or enabled/disabled
+- **Management service**: Restarted when `management` port is changed or enabled/disabled

 ## Prometheus

 pgmoneta has support for [Prometheus][prometheus] when the `metrics` port is specified.